cnt52845/hyper-optimized-telemetry-cpp-kata/README.md

 // => [0xfc, 0xff, 0xff, 0xff, 0x7f, 0x0, 0x0, 0x0, 0x0]
 ```

+> *Hint*
+>
+> The `BitConverter` class provides a convenient way of converting integer
+> types to and from arrays of bytes.

 ### Exercise 2

-Implement the static method `TelemetryBuffer.from_buffer()` to decode the buffer
+Implement the static method `TelemetryBuffer.from_buffer()` to decode the
-received, and return the value in the form of an integer.
+buffer received, and return the value in the form of an integer.

 ```cpp
 TelemetryBuffer.from_buffer([0xfc, 0xff, 0xff, 0xff, 0x7f, 0x0, 0x0, 0x0, 0x0])